 Hue is the soul of Central Vietnam.
 The city boasts great royal buildings of the 19th century, ancient tombs, top-notch culinary treats, and hard-working, passionate individuals.

 Attractions: Royal buildings, royal tombs, Thien Mu Pagoda, Huong River - Trang Tien Bridge, Hue Night Street, Dong Ba Market, Bach Ma National Park.

 See details of things to do in Hue.

 Must-try dishes: Bun Bo Hue - the famous treat to all Vietnamese which owes its birth to the solemn city of Hue (a sneak peek: it’s spicier in Hue than in other places).
-Com hen (baby basket clams rice) - Taste the eclectic mix of flavor in one bowl, spicy, a bit sweet and sour, triggering all your taste buds.
-Banh beo, banh bot loc (water fern cakes and various kinds of Hue dumplings) - another ubiquitous street food which originates from the old capital of the 19th century.
-Sample the taste of crispy pork skin and seasoned dried shrimps nestling inside a base of rice flour and tapioca flour.
-Mouth-watering and reasonable price.
+Com hen (baby basket clams rice) - Taste the eclectic mix of flavor in one bowl, spicy, a bit sweet, and sour, triggering all your taste buds.
+Banh beo, banh bot loc (water fern cakes and various kinds of Hue dumplings) - another ubiquitous street food that originates from the old capital of the 19th century.
+Sample the taste of crispy pork skin and seasoned dried shrimp nestling inside a base of rice flour and tapioca flour—mouth-watering and reasonable price.

 The last 10 days in North Vietnam

 From Hue, you need to hop on a 1-hour domestic flight to Noi Bai International Airport (HAN) in Hanoi, and from there it would be easier to travel to different places in North Vietnam.
 The first destination you may want to visit is Ninh Binh, which is 2 hours away from Hanoi.